 Web browsers

-A web browser is an application that retrieves documents over a network, and renders them on a computer screen.
+A web browser is an application that retrieves documents over a network,

 To think of a web browser as more than that is insanity.
 Yet people insist on continuing to try to shoehorn other technologies in to a web browser, and users pay the price in usability while vendors pay the price in maintainability.